Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 20:20 Fireworks Festival Begins

-20:45 Start Leaving
+20:45 Start leaving the venue

 There were many people leaving, but everyone moved slowly and orderly toward the station; it was downhill coming in and uphill going back (tiring).